CubicGames/event-pipe/docs/features.md

 - more subtle filter and critia condition for subscription
 - reduce costs instead of increasing fees;
 - graphQL/API query
-- local state rollback for forked chain
+- local state rollback when  chain is forked
+- event: confirmed/unconfirmed

 ## Non-functional Requirement